 There are a number of available county, state and federal programs to assist with agricultural planning and protection.
+(Note that the Planning Commission commented that there is a need for support services for organic farming needed in Elk Grove.)
 Below are brief descriptions of the various agencies and programs.
 The local offices supporting these programs are the Lafayette County Farm Service Agency on 1845 Center Drive, Darlington, WI 53530-9210 and the Grant and Lafayette County Agriculture Agent, UW-Extension, Lafayette County Ag Center, 627 Washington Street, Darlington, WI 53530-1396.